akka/akka/akka-docs/java/logging.rst

     loglevel = "DEBUG" # Options: ERROR, WARNING, INFO, DEBUG }

 The default one logs to STDOUT and is registered by default.
 It is not intended to be used for production.
-There is also an :ref:`slf4j` event handler available in the 'akka-slf4j' module.
+There is also an :ref:`slf4j-java` event handler available in the 'akka-slf4j' module.

-Example of creating a listener in Scala:
+Example of creating a listener:

-.. includecode:: code/akka/docs/event/LoggingDocSpec.scala
-   :include: my-event-listener

-Corresponding example in Java:

 .. includecode:: code/akka/docs/event/LoggingDocTestBase.java
    :include: imports,imports-listener,my-event-listener

-.. _slf4j:
+.. _slf4j-java:

 SLF4J
 =====